 The Gary and Barbara Rodkin Academic Success Center will serve to support the academic achievements of Rutgers' approximately 700 student-athletes.
 With academic support services ranging from individual tutoring to workshops and seminars, the Academic Success Center will nourish the minds of our Scarlet Knights.
 This state-of-the-art facility will also be the new home for our men's and women's soccer, men's and women's lacrosse programs, and the Office of Leadership Development and Strategic Partnerships.
 The facility will include dedicated training and equipment spaces for each program, new lounges and meeting spaces, offices, and locker rooms that will not be shared with visiting teams.

 Donor support is essential to helping student-athletes reach new heights and will make their continued success on a national stage possible.

-The R Big Ten Build Society recognizes the leadership supporters of Rutgers Athletics’ three Big Ten Build facility projects – the Multisport Training Complex, the Lacrosse and Soccer Training Complex, and the Football Training Complex.
+The R Big Ten Build Society recognizes the leadership supporters of Rutgers Athletics' three Big Ten Build facility projects - the Multisport Training Complex, the Gary and Barbara Rodkin Center for Academic Success, and the Football Training Complex.
 Members of R Big Ten Build Society make commitments of $25,000 and above over the course of a five year period.
 These commitments are above and beyond priority seating annual donations and other athletic support.
 In recognition of their generosity, R Big Ten Build Society members gain access to an exclusive benefits program.